Working Parties: Green Spaces, Roads, Pavements and Footpaths, Finance and Governance, Newsletter, Publicity, Traffic Calming Measures

-Working Parties: Roads, Pavements and Footpaths, Grants, Traffic Calming Measures
+Working Parties: Roads, Pavements and Footpaths, Funding Sources, Traffic Calming Measures

 About me: I was born and brought up in a small cotton town just north of Manchester in Lancashire.
 After school, I went into the retail grocery trade, starting as a shop boy, eventually managing large supermarkets.
 From there, into a buying role managing a range of product groups with a total value over £82m.

 In 1999, I had a complete change and was appointed Fundraising and Marketing manager for a charity dealing with sight loss in Derby.
 I retired from this in 2006 and then I was asked to run a help desk in the Eye Clinic in Burton hospital which I did until funding for this important activity was withdrawn.

 Over the years my interests have included mountaineering, fencing and brass banding – having played with the Rolls-Royce Derby band for over 35 years.